hoodwolf/Infraelly/Docs/ReadMe.txt

  Description
 =============

-Infraelly is a free Massively Multiplayer Online Roll Playing Game/Engine.
+Infraelly is a free Massively Multiplayer Online Role Playing Game/Engine.
 It hopes to encourage teamwork, friendships and many hours of family friendly fun.

 Infraelly will have a vast world with many maps to explore; items to collect,